All guides

 Follow your veterinarian's instructions

-• Healing time varies depending on the type of surgery (spay/neuter, orthopedic, etc.).
+• Healing time varies by type of surgery: spay/neuter, orthopedic, etc.

 • If a bandage is in place, follow the instructions for replacement or removal.